What is Counselling?

 The counsellor is a trained professional who can help you to see things more clearly, perhaps from a different view-point and can help you to focus on your feelings, experiences and behaviours with the aim of helping to facilitate bringing about a positive change.
 The counsellor is not there to judge nor offer advice but to help the client make their own choices and reach their own decisions about their situation.

-All counsellors working at the Well Woman Centre are professionally trained, fully qualified and fully accredited members of the Irish Association for Counselling and Psychotherapy (IACP).
+All counsellors working at the Dublin Well Woman Centre are professionally trained, fully qualified, and fully accredited members of either the Irish Association for Counselling and Psychotherapy (IACP), IAHIP or an equivalent professional body.

 What kind issues does the counselling service deal with?